Liberty vs. Middle Tennessee NCAA Football Odds, Plays and Insights | October 9, 2021

 Middle Tennessee Stats and Trends

-- Middle Tennessee has one win against the spread in five games this season.

-- The Blue Raiders have been underdogs by 19.5 points or more one time this year and have not covered the spread once.
+- The Blue Raiders have yet to cover the spread this season when underdogs by 19.5 points or more.

-- Middle Tennessee's games this year have gone over the total in one out of four opportunities (25%).

-- Middle Tennessee is 1-1-1 against the spread and 2-2 overall when the team piles up more than 266.4 yards.
+- Middle Tennessee is 1-1-1 against the spread and 2-2 overall when the team totals more than 266.4 yards.

-- This season the Blue Raiders have turned the ball over five times, two more than the Flames' takeaways (3).
+- The Blue Raiders have turned the ball over two more times (5 total) than the Flames have forced a turnover (3) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.